vitalets/playwright-bdd/README.md

      await expect(page).toHaveTitle(new RegExp(keyword));
    });
    ```
-   > There is alternative Cucumber-compatible syntax for step definitions, see [Writing steps](#writing-steps) section.
+   > There is alternative Cucumber-compatible syntax for step definitions, see [Writing steps](#writing-steps).

 4. Run tests: